 As an agency, sometimes you may wonder how to cut back on the time spent on different tasks like maintaining your data feeds while surpassing your competition.
 Optimized product feeds are the foundation of any successful PPC campaign.
 And standing out in a competitive digital landscape is a must in order to reach sales objectives.

 Using a feed management solution like DataFeedWatch allows agencies to create fully optimized product feeds based on existing data.
 Optimized listings help increase sales on multiple channels, and can help prevent you from advertising out-of-stock products.

 This post has covered a few essential tools we use to manage our marketing agency.
 There are of course plenty of other tools that we use as an agency to help our management team keep the business running smoothly.

 We’d love to hear from other agency owners and managers about the tools you’re using to help manage your agency – please use the comments section below.

-Ben Wood is Marketing Services Director at Hallam Internet.
+Ben Wood is Marketing Services Director at Hallam.
 Ben has worked in digital marketing for over 8 years and gained client side experience at a blue chip corporation before moving to a high growth digital agency in 2012.

 WordStream’s guest authors are experts, entrepreneurs, and passionate writers in the online marketing community who bring diverse perspectives to our blog on a wide range of topics.